 Steps That an Elderly Driver May Take to Increase Safety

 If an elderly person insists on driving, they have a duty to take reasonable steps to protect the safety of other road occupants.
-The Centers for Disease Control and Prevention recommends the following:
+The Centers for Disease Control and Prevention (CDC) recommends the following:

 - Keeping up strength and flexibility with regular activity and exercise